Still Life

 Occasionally, Jia lets the impossible enter his otherwise naturalist world: a tightrope walker crosses between two crumbling towers, a building lifts off like a rocket.
 Jia has argued this is intentional; the dam itself is so surreal in its scale that only the impossible can represent it.
 Sometimes these moments deepen the film's symbolism.
 But it does not always translate.
 When a UFO flies across the sky, it is jarring; it breaks the immersion Jia has so carefully built.

 Han Sanming and Shen Hong turn back just as they came, on the same boats, carrying nothing they sought.
 What was familiar has become unfamiliar to them, too.
-Not brick by brick, but person by person, entire lives are displaced before we even realize what has happened.
-Our ability to shape the world around us is as shocking as the world's ability to mold us, whether in Fengjie or Kharak.
-But in this frenzy of progress, Jia Zhangke asks:
+Not brick by brick, but person by person, entire lives are displaced before we even realize that the past is no longer here.

 As the Yangtze rises, Han Sanming and his team hammer away at the ruins of old Fengjie.
 Mirroring them, a white hazmat-suited team disinfects the remains, a shadow crew to the labor crew.
 They spray the crumbling walls without pause.
 They work inaudibly, invisibly, sterilizing what remains, perhaps the most important work to be done.